Albert0i/mern_stack_course_part_1/fronttest/README.md

 ![alt Data3](https://raw.githubusercontent.com/Albert0i/mern_stack_course_part_1/main/img/Data3.JPG)

+Please compare the order of `ids` and `entities ` in console output.

 ## V. By the store
-if your have already setup your [store](https://redux.js.org/usage/configuring-your-store), just attach the Api to the reducer.
+if your have already setup your [store](https://redux.js.org/usage/configuring-your-store), you can just attach the Api to the reducer.
 In addition, we need to setup the `middleware`, and call `setupListeners` in the last part.

 store.js
 ```javascript